airmencoders/hawgops/README.md

 # Change Log

+## 1.9.1
+* Added link to IP address lookup in logs for easy viewing source for blacklisting purposes

 ## 1.9.0
 * Added Friendly/Hostile/Threat tables at bottom of map
 * Updated cas-leaflet.js to handle adding/removing of markers to the new tables